loadsys/CakePHP-Serializers/Docs/EXCEPTIONS_README.md

 # Exceptions #

-There are custom exception classes used in this plugin to provide for responses that when formated using the `SerializersErrors` Plugin, look like:
+There are custom exception classes used in this plugin to provide for responses that when formatted using the `SerializersErrors` Plugin, look like:

 * For JSON API Requests, identified using